ig-emediplan/specification/chmed23a/paper-based-layout.md

 ```

 The `amount` also decides whether the singular (amount == 1) or plural version of the word is used.

-This renderer accepts an additional context parameter named `isDative` which is necessary to use the correct declension of the word in German.
-Other languages might need additional context parameters.
+A special case is defined as `Every` for cylic dosages.

 The `{{timeUnit}}` expression above is determined by the following list:

 - Second:
   - Singular: `Sekunde`
   - Plural: `Sekunden`
+  - Every: `Sekündlich`
 - Minute:
   - Singular: `Minute`
   - Plural: `Minuten`
+  - Every: `Minütlich`
 - Hour:
   - Singular: `Stunde`
-  - Plural: `Stunden`
+  - Plural: `Stunden`,
+  - Every: `Stündlich`
 - Day:
   - Singular: `Tag`
-  - Plural: `Tage`
+  - Plural: `Tage`,
-    - Dative: `Tagen`
+  - Every: `Täglich`
 - Week:
   - Singular: `Woche`
   - Plural: `Wochen`
+  - Every: `Wöchentlich`
 - Month:
   - Singular: `Monat`
   - Plural: `Monate`
-    - Dative: `Monaten`
+  - Every: `Monatlich`
 - Year:
   - Singular: `Jahr`
   - Plural: `Jahre`
-    - Dative: `Jahren`
+  - Every: `Jährlich`

 ### Render instructions: Unit

 Wherever `{{posology.unit}}` is rendered, it should not display the `code` but
 instead the display value for that code which can be found in the [terminology](./terminology.md#unit).
+Depending
+on the cardinality, the word must be rendered in the plural form.

 ### Examples

+The following examples should cover the different permutations that are possible
+using the posology object, but they are not yet exhaustive and may not make complete sense
+from a pharmaceutical standpoint.

 #### Example 1